-- Reduce costs – often the driving factor for introducing any system or technology, there will be a cost saving.
-There will be reduction in the space needed as antiquated paper systems won’t be necessary.
+- Reduce costs – often the driving factor for introducing any system or technology, there will be a cost-saving.
+There will be a reduction in the space needed as antiquated paper systems won’t be necessary.
 It will also reduce time to create and maintain up to date records and it is a great opportunity to streamline information.

 - Efficiency – when any record or system is maintained in an automated system, efficiency is improved.
 It will flag when records are duplicated, data doesn’t match and records are easily retrieved and amended.
 Information can be easily accessed, when suitable, across different geographical sites and departments without the need to physically move papers.